 Why Buying a Home in Erie is a Smart Investment

 Whether you’re considering moving to Erie, PA, or you’re looking for a reason to stay (beyond the breathtaking sunsets, miles of lakeshore beaches, and deep-rooted history), substantial evidence supports the case for why buying a home here could be an excellent financial move.
-However, what makes it an even smarter investment—especially when Erie, admittedly, has been the source of recent criticism—is the affordability of real estate in the Gem City, the benefits of equity, and a surprisingly healthy market.
+However, what also makes it a smart investment—especially when Erie, admittedly, has been the source of recent criticism—is the affordability of real estate in the Gem City, the benefits of equity, and a surprisingly healthy market.

 To illustrate what’s actually going on in Erie, let’s start by factoring in affordability.
 In short, owning a home will save you significant money over time.
 According to ATTOM Data Solutions’ 2018 Rental Affordability Report, buying a home in Erie, PA, is significantly more affordable than renting—critical information considering 46% of U.S. cities find the opposite to be true.
 In the case of saving on real estate in Erie, buying a home and making monthly payments account for 24.5% of average monthly wages, whereas rental expenses account for 30.8% of average monthly wages.